embuxLinux/embuxlinux.github.io/source/install.md

 ::::

-## Additional Considerations
+## What's next?

+### malpeza Package Manager {bdg-primary}`Optional`
-* **malpeza Package Manager:** Embux offers a lightweight package manager called `malpeza`.
-To install `malpeza`, execute the `embux_getmalpeza` command.
-You will need to connect to the ethernet (Embux does not support Wi-Fi) to run this command.
+Embux offers a lightweight package manager called `malpeza`.
+To install `malpeza`, execute the `embuxcfg ensure-malpeza` command.

+You will need to connect to the ethernet or [setup WiFi](/wlan.html) to run this command.

+### Keyboard Layout {bdg-danger}`Important`
-* **Keyboard Layout:** Embux defaults to the `en-US` keyboard layout.
+Embux defaults to the `en-US` keyboard layout.
+This means, for example, if your keyboard uses the `en-GB` keyboard layout, attempts to type `"` will result in typing `@`.

 To change the keyboard layout, run the `embuxcfg select kbd.layout` command and choose your preferred layout.

+### Framebuffer Tool {bdg-primary}`For Developers`
-* **Framebuffer Tool:** Embux provides a framebuffer tool for C and some Python versions, enabling you to display text and graphics on countdowns, billboards, and other devices.
+Embux provides a framebuffer tool for C and some Python versions, enabling you to display text and graphics on countdowns, billboards, and other devices.

 Refer to the fbtool documentation in the sidebar for detailed usage instructions.